-Fees for any new director appointed would be in line with the Directors' remuneration policy.
+Fees for any new Director appointed would be in line with the Director's Remuneration Policy.
 Fees payable in respect of subsequent periods will be determined following an annual review.
-Any views expressed by shareholders on the fees being paid to Directors would be taken into consideration by the Board.
+Any views expressed by shareholders on the fees being paid to directors would be taken into consideration by the Board.

 In accordance with the regulations, an ordinary resolution to approve the Directors' remuneration policy will be put to shareholders at least once every three years and in any year if there is to be a change in the Directors' remuneration policy.
-The Directors' Remuneration Policy was last approved by 97 per cent of votes cast at the Annual General Meeting in 2021.
+The Director's remuneration policy was last approved by 97 per cent of votes cast at the Annual General Meeting in 2022.
+The proxy votes received on this resolution were 1,378,373 in favour and 59,215 against, 67,923 at the Chairman's discretion and no votes withheld.
 As a measure of good practice, ordinary resolution 3 to approve the Directors' remuneration policy is being put to shareholders at the forthcoming Annual General Meeting.